-Center Director, Assistant Director, or Program Supervisor must request and be approved to increase capacity by DEL.
-Weight #5

-- (10) Licensee, Center Director, Assistant Director, or Program Supervisor must have State Fire Marshal or department approval and comply with local building ordinances following a significant change under WAC 170-300-0402(1)(a) through (c), if applicable.
-Weight #na - (11) Licensee, Center Director, Assistant Director, or Program Supervisor must notify the department within 30 calendar days when liability insurance coverage under RCW 43.215.535 has lapsed or been terminated.
+- (10) Prior to increasing capacity of an early learning program, the Licensee, Center Director, Assistant Director, or Program Supervisor must request and be approved to increase capacity by DEL. prior to changing the capacity of an early learning program.
+Weight #5[HW303] - (11) Licensee, [WH304] Center Director, Assistant Director, or Program Supervisor must have State Fire Marshal-or department approval and comply with local building ordinances following a significant change under WAC 170-300-0402(1)(a) through (c), if applicable.
+Weight #6 - (12) Licensee, Center Director, Assistant Director, or Program Supervisor must notify the department within 30 calendar days when liability insurance coverage under RCW 43.215.535 has lapsed or been terminated.
 Weight #4

-170-300-0430 -Consensus Reached Subsidy requirements.
+170-300-04300 -Subgroup Negotiated/In queue for Consensus Subsidy requirements.